TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

     )
 ```

 Hopefully this is fairly self-explanatory.
 If a timeout occurred, we'll target the original infringing message, while other cases will target the follow-up message.
 Obviously these response conditions are not very robust (`"no"` could be found in the word `"nothing"`, for example, which wouldn't necessarily mean that the user replied to TopOTheHourBot), but this is just for demonstration purposes - you can probably imagine much greater possibilities with this system.
+Unlike the initial message, I'm opting to yield these because we have no more follow-ups to go through - the event loop can send it whenever it gets a chance to.

 Be sure to add new handling functions to `accumulate()`'s logic to have the routine executed: